-The Energy and Resources of India (TERI) and the Biosfera Foundation have launched ‘Biomass for All’ (BFA) in 2015.
+The Energy and Resources Institute (TERI) and the Biosfera Foundation launched the ‘Biomass for All’ (BFA) initiative in 2015.
 In collaboration with the states of Punjab, Uttar Pradesh and Haryana, the Indian Ministry of Agriculture are looking for innovative and scalable ways to up-cycle this waste into useful bio-based (board- and packaging) materials.

 Working on Biomass for All

 Biomass for All (BFA) is running a big pilot with the aim to reduce (paddy) straw incineration in the state of Punjab.
 To achieve this goal, BFA is looking for scalable solutions.
 All practical and methodological ideas are welcome!
 Next to this challenge of upcycling straw into bio-based materials, we set out two more challenges: "Help create energy solutions for rural communities from paddy/rice straw" and "Chemical compounds out of paddy/rice straw".
 The image below gives a visual description of what we want to achieve:

 About TERI and the Biosfera Foundation

 TERI does research on sustainable development of India and the Global South.
 Their policies and technology are mainly focused on natural resource management, with key focuses on promoting clean energy, water management, pollution management, sustainable agriculture and climate resilience.
 This research institute has changed lives, and changed the environment over the last few decades.

 The Biosfera Foundation is a (technological) knowledge collective that has their key focus on Smart Ecosystem Engineering (SEE).
 Natural ecosystems are smart, but human-developed ecosystems are not.
 By creating top-notch technology and spreading awareness, they strive to make human ecosystems fit within natural ecosystems.
 This will lead to a better natural ecosphere that can support all life on earth.